-Colombia has only provided to you the information contained in or incorporated by reference in this prospectus supplement and the accompanying prospectus.
-Colombia has not authorized anyone to provide you with different information.
-Colombia is not making an offer of these securities in any jurisdiction where the offer is not permitted.
+We have only provided to you the information contained in or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+This prospectus supplement and the accompanying prospectus may be used only for the purposes for which they have been published.
+We have not authorized anyone to provide you with different information.
+We are not making an offer of these securities in any jurisdiction where the offer is not permitted.
 You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this prospectus supplement.